History, tourist information, and nearby accommodation

 Traffic through the village still crosses over an ancient bridge, which is still supported with its original timbers.
 The bridge, known alternately as Newenden Bridge or Rother Bridge, was built of sandstone in 1706, using a traditional medieval style so that it looks much older.
-It has three rouned arches with pointed cutwaters on the upstream side, with butresses on the downstream side.
+It has three rounded arches with pointed cutwaters on the upstream side, with buttresses on the downstream side.

 From Newenden Bridge you can take a boat trip along the Rother to nearby Bodiam Castle, a moated 14th-century castle in a romantic setting overlooking the river.

 You can also take a public footpath the other direction, following the river east past moored boats.
 Come here in the evening like we did and the sense of timelessness and peace is almost palpable.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Village

 Location: On the A28 one mile north of Northiam

 Photo Credit: David Ross and Britain Express